-Be careful to keep the steamer far enough away so that spray water doesn't splash onto the item.
-If you're dealing with a large load of laundry, simply re-washing clothes or bedding stained with water with your usual detergent on a normal cycle will often get rid of water stains.
-You can also hand wash a single garment several times with distilled water and a little detergent.
+Make sure to keep the steamer far enough away so that spray water doesn't splash onto the item.
+If you're dealing with a large load of laundry, simply re-washing clothes or bedding stained with water with your usual detergent on a normal cycle will often do the trick.
+For single garments, you can also hand wash them several times with distilled water and a little detergent.
 Watermarks form when water stays on the fabric too long before it dries.
 To prevent this from happening, it's important to speed up the drying time before they have time to develop.

 Here are some tips for cleaning fabrics so that watermarks stay with dirt:

 - Hang items up to dry as soon as possible.

 - Avoid using too much detergent.